Where do I go to buy old games in Japan?

 Elsewhere in Tokyo

 There’s Akihabara and there’s everywhere else.
 In general, here’s what to do: Keep an eye out for Book-Off.
 If you pass by one, go in.
 If you have a phone, check to see if there’s one near wherever you’re bumming around.
 The odds that you’ll find precisely what you’re looking for are low, but you might discover a treasure trove of uncommon old games at rock-bottom prices.
-On my last trip to Japan, I did, multiple times!
+In 2015, I did just that at random Book-Off stores in Tokyo.
+In 2016, they had all increased their prices, and I found no more amazing deals.

 Here’s some specifics about other places in Japan.